All-Time List of Canadian Transit Systems

 Secondary Systems

 Frequent local bus service between Sault Ste.
 Marie, Ontario, and Sault Ste.
 Marie, Michigan.
 Quoting the website: “The Bridge Bus is funded with transit funds from the Michigan Department of Transportation.
 In addition, funding is received from the International Bridge Administration, Lake Superior State University, Sault College, the City of Sault Ste.
 Marie, Ontario and the City of Sault Ste.
 Marie, Michigan.
 The Bridge Bus is operated under a contract through the City of Sault Ste.
-Marie, Michigan by the Chippewa-Luce-Mackinac Community Action Human Resource Authority.” (website 2009).
+Marie, Michigan by the Chippewa-Luce-Mackinac Community Action Human Resource Authority.” (website 2009, website 2017) Was still operating in 2019 but was discontinued early in the COVID-19 pandemic.

 Modes